Global health addresses the worldwide health needs of people living in developing

 Policy development related to contamination of toxic metals

-Portable water folders for prevention of diarrheal disease
+Portable water filters for prevention of diarrheal disease

 Promoting evidence-based assessments and solution to environmental health problems